Emotional-Text-to-Speech/hmm-for-emo-tts/hmm_wrapper/README.md

 ./flite/bin/flite -voice voices/amused.flitevox --setf duration_stretch=1.00 -t  "Ah, I had forgotten, he exclaimed." amused_7.wav
 ```
 Type the emotion of your interest at the place of amused in the above command.
 Those emotions whose .flitevox files are present in the
 voices directory can only be used.
 Write your message in place of the sentence present in double quotes.
-Replace amused7.wav with your_file_name.wav
+Replace `amused7.wav` with `your_file_name.wav`

+## Some examples

+- We tried out a few sentences that we felt were giving a really good result.
+To start out you can try those too!
+There are available here: [\[doc\]](https://docs.google.com/document/d/1TEUK0rZovpz9TAgXgwlqSc8VskVsGPafBC-DbSrBxyg/edit?usp=sharing)
+- The emotions in the brackets after the utterance indicate the emotions where the maximum contrast in the generated speech samples can be perceived.